 - Login to your Appbot account and navigate to the Manage Apps page from the top navigation.

-- From the top menu, select “Custom Source”.
+- From the top menu, select “+ Add New Source”.

-- You’ll then be taken to a list of the Custom Data sources Appbot currently integrates with.
-Find Twitter and press on the blue “+ Add Source” button to the right of it.
+- You’ll then be taken to a list of the sources Appbot currently integrates with.
+Find and press on the Twitter button.

 - Next, you’ll need to sign in and connect your Twitter account to Appbot.
 Do this by clicking on the blue “Sign In and Connect Twitter” button.